-Estimating the overall recognition rate we get an correct classification rate of 91.28%.
+Estimating the overall recognition rate we get a correct classification rate of 91.28%.
 In fact, this average is highly influenced by the results on the "run" and "skip" dataset.
 Without these classes, the overall performance would be significantly higher than 90%.
-In the following, we compare this result with state-of-the-art-methods considering the reported recognition rate and the number of frames that were used to calculate the response.
+By averaging the recognition results in a temporal window (i.e., we used a window size of 6 frames) we can boost the recognition results to 94.25%.
+This improvement is mainly reached by incorporating more temporal information.
+Further extenting the temporal window size has not shown additional significant improvements.
+In the following, we compare this result with state-of-the-art methods considering the reported recognition rate and the number of frames that were used to calculate the response.
 The results are summarized in Table 2.